Table of Contents

 If you suffered an injury caused by an easily repairable dangerous property condition, you have legal rights to sue in California Superior Court for negligence premises liability.
 The insurance company’s lawyers will answer the lawsuit you filed against the defendant landlord and their agents.
 Typically defendants will respond by disputing your compensation, medical treatment, pain and suffering, and lost wages claims, claiming they had no duty to repair or replace damaged and destroyed physical property.

 Often, owners or operators of property can avoid many of the problems that lead to injuries in the first place.
 By instituting regular checks of different parts of the property and fixing issues, many questions go away.
 Let the tenants know your maintenance policies early on in the rental contract.
 You can avoid costly lawsuits by prioritizing further damages, fixing them, and noting tenant complaints.

 Choosing a property insurance policy is more than just watching a commercial on television.
 The different types of systems will have varying rates, deductibles, and coverage areas.
 Comprehensive General Liability policies are critical to protecting a manager, owner, or controller from future, expensive injury claims.

-When purchasing such a policy, ensure that you have enough coverage to reach all of your property, including assets such as vehicles used on the job.
+When purchasing such a policy, ensure that you have enough coverage to reach all your property, including assets such as vehicles used on the job.
 It should also cover what might seem like unrelated issues, such as libel, unlawful eviction, and privacy invasion.
 These will shore up many concerns and conditions that could come up over the years.

 Any property owner knows that being a landlord is not an accessible business.
 These people deal with all types of renters and may see issues related to damages and potential natural disasters affecting their tenants.
 Having an excellent insurance policy can help landlords deal with many risks.
 Standard property insurance handles accidents caused by weather damage or a fire caused by lightning, a crime caused by theft or vandalism, or an earthquake, especially in California.
 Other property-related accident and injury risks in California must be covered by a landlord purchasing additional liability insurance.